triangle-man/micron/plan.md

 My rough plan is:

 - write a compiler (in Racket) from Scheme to "bytecode".
-(This will run on a big machine.)
+(The compiler will run on a big machine.)

 - write a bytecode interpreter  in C (or C++ I suppose) to run on the micro:bit.